 At home, learning can be a challenge at times, but with these fantastic free home learning platforms, it doesn't have to be.
-In this article, we are sharing free home learning resources online to help you help your kids learn from home with success.
+In this article, we share free home learning resources to help you help your kids learn from home with success.
 And not just that, leveraging these free resources will help you save a ton of money too that you can put towards other things!

 1. All Kids Network

-All Kids Network provides fun activities that kids can do with parents or teachers.
+All Kids Network provides fun home learning activities that kids can do with parents or teachers.
 Their program has thousands of pieces of content that will keep your kids happy while helping them learn.
-Online learning resources include includes craft ideas, kids worksheets, and fun printables.
+Their online home learning resources include craft ideas, kids' worksheets, and fun printables.

 Cost: They offer tons of free downloadable lessons.
 However, a monthly membership is available to access their full library.

 2. Worksheet Fun

-Got kids in preschool, kindergarten, or first grade?
+Do you have kids in preschool, kindergarten, or first grade?
 Worksheet Fun has you covered!
 The site is filled with free printable worksheets that you can easily download.
-Topics include math, patterns, brainteasers and so much more.
-No login required just hit download to get started; Your kids will love it because these printables are fun and engaging for them.
+Topics include math, patterns, brainteasers, and so much more.
+Also, there is no login required; just hit download to get started.
+Your kids will love it because these printables are fun and engaging for them.

 5. Storyline Online